CypherCove/gdx-tween/README.md

  * Rely on existing LibGDX classes and idioms so integration in a LibGDX project is natural.
  * Support second order tweening so tweens can be interrupted smoothly, without a sudden change in speed.
  * Handle pooling automatically to minimize garbage collection.

  Planned features not yet implemented:
- * Builder for sequences of tweens that affect different targets.
  * Usable in Scene2D so the second order interrupting behavior can be used in Actions.

 For clean Kotlin interop: nullability annotations, functional interfaces, trailing lambdas, etc. have been used.